Traynor YBA-1A

 I first heard of Traynor amps in 1970, when I was a sophomore in high school.
 In those days we had real rock bands instead of DJ's at high school dances, and it was then that I saw a band from Detroit called "Julia".
 Julia used all Traynor amps.
 In a fit of nostalgia I recently went looking for them in the internet and surprisingly found info on the band and their association with Bob Seger and Bill Mueller, now called Blue Miller, the great lead guitarist of that band.

-I am not going to go into the history of these amps other than to say the circuit is based on the Marshall Plexi/Fender 5F6A Bassman.
+The circuit is based on the Marshall Plexi/Fender 5F6A Bassman.
 They are built like tanks.
 Heavy duty steel chassis, Hammond transformers, quality parts, careful wiring.
-If this amp was built today it would cost $2000.
+If this amp was built today it would cost...
+Hell, I don't know, but it would be damn expensive.

-I haven't done any serious mods to these amps, although there are lots of things possible.
-A lot of folks do a total conversion to the Marshall Plexi circuit, but as they are vintage amps I don't want to do that.
+I haven't done any serious mods to this amp, although there are lots of things possible.
+A lot of folks do a total conversion to the Marshall Plexi circuit, but as it is a vintage amp I don't want to do that.
 Plus.
-I really like the way they sound, so I'm not moved to do anything at this time.
+I really like the way it sound, so I'm not moved to do anything at this time.
 A few things I have done:

 • Add trimpot to allow the bias to be adjusted.